lpan/lpan.github.io/_posts/2018-05-04-migrating-to-grpc.md

 # Conclusion

+In this post, I talked about the problems with distributed systems and how gRPC improves fault tolerance by mitigating these problems.
+This is also my first distributed systems blog post.
 Thanks so much for reading!
-In this post, I talked about the problems with distributed systems and how gRPC improves fault tolerance by mitigating these problems.
-This is also my first distributed systems blog post!
-Previously I have been blogging about UI programming.

 Recently I have been reading Martin Kleppmann's [Designing Data-Intensive Applications](http://dataintensive.net/) and I was fascinated by the distributed data section.
-I love learning about the replication algorithms, consistency models, consensus protocols...
-Hopefully I can work on another distributed system for my next internship.
-And maybe get exposure in distributed data!
+I find replication algorithms, consistency models, consensus protocols, etc., to be very interesting.
+Hopefully I can work on another distributed system for my next internship and gain experience in working with distributed data.